 First came Mirror, Mirror, an American production directed by Tarsem Singh, a very peculiar Indian director with a very particular style.
 Then, a month later, Snow White & the Huntsman was released; a Hollywood Blockbuster with epic airs directed by Rupert Sanders, a rather unknown director (and irrelevant, this is clearly a studio movie).

 Both movies tried, in their own particular way, to redefine what it means to be a fairy tale in the 21st century.
 So, what does it mean?
 And how does that translate to the costume design?
-In the next two articles we are going to take a closer look at that and try to answer those questions.
-And we are going to start by talking about subversion.
+In the next two articles, I am going to take a closer look at that and try to answer those questions.
+And I am going to start by talking about subversion.

 SNOW WHITE AND THE HUNTSMAN: SUBVERTING A FAIRY TALE